dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 ```
 </div>

-The problem with this picture—aside from being completely wrong—is that it suggests heritability is an immutable constant, like the [number of chromosomes](https://en.wikipedia.org/wiki/Chromosome#Number_in_various_organisms) in a cell or the [fine structure constant](https://en.wikipedia.org/wiki/Fine-structure_constant).
+The problem with this picture—aside from being completely wrong—is that it suggests heritability is an immutable constant, like the number of chromosomes in a cell or the [fine structure constant](https://en.wikipedia.org/wiki/Fine-structure_constant).

 So what *is* heritability?
 It's the ratio of the *genetic variance* of a trait with the *total variance*, including all causes.
 Since the environment is always changing, so is heritability.

 Let's explore this definition.
 We'll see that it leads to several puzzles:
 * Why is heritability often higher for traits that seem less important?
-Why, for example, is pig back-fat thickness fourteen times more heritable than litter size?
+Why, for example, is pig back-fat thickness 14× more heritable than pig litter size?
 * How, even when there are large environmental effects, can a trait still be 100% heritable?
-* How it's perfectly valid for a trait to be *more than* 100% heritable.
+* How, when there are correlations between genes and the environment, traits can be *more than* 100% heritable.

 The only math we'll use is the concept of [variance](https://en.wikipedia.org/wiki/Variance).
 If you're not familiar with that, just think of it as "how variable" something is.
 Humans have high variance in how much we like folk music, but low variance in our number of fingers.